Skip to main content

 Be the Evangelist for Courage.

-I didn’t have the opportunity to meet Bill Campbell, but after reading Trillion Dollar Coach, I feel I will follow Susan Wojcicki (CEO of Youtube) advice: ‘Whenever I have a tough decision to make I think about Bill.
-What would he do?
+I never had the opportunity to meet Bill Campbell, but after reading Trillion Dollar Coach, I find myself echoing Susan Wojcicki, the former CEO of YouTube: “Whenever I have a tough decision to make, I think about Bill.
+What would he do?”

 This is a personal blog.
 Any views or opinions represented in this blog are personal and belong solely to the blog author and do not represent those of people, institutions or organizations that the author may or may not be associated with in professional or personal capacity, unless explicitly stated.